DigitalCheese/AboutTheRealDC/README.md

 ## ABOUT ME

 The real Digital Cheese aka Giga Balls from Twitter/3DSPaint.
 I am the most based GitHub user of all time, liberals be warned!
 I don't use Discord, but my friend Draconid_Jo owns a server if you wanna do whatever in there.
 I have a bridge between Revolt and Discord so i can talk there anyways with a little bit of delay.
-Preferably just get me via Guilded/3DSPaint though as I'm most active there.
+Preferably just get me via Telegram/3DSPaint or email though as I'm most active there.

 https://discord.gg/CVAFyaK48E